 Thee Werq’n B!tches is the moniker of solo producer/musician Joel Dickinson.
 He has also produced solo under the names ‘night mother and Frisky Army.
-Joel is also a part of the Audio Assembly remix team and has collaborated with Junior Vasquez, Jerome Farley, John Michael, and Billy Waters.
+Joel was also a part of the Audio Assembly remix team and has collaborated with Junior Vasquez, Jerome Farley, John Michael, and Billy Waters.

 Many of Joel's remixes and productions have attained high positions on the Billboard Club Chart, including Tony Moran ft.
 Deborah Cooper - "Heartbeat" (#4), Jessica Sutta ft.
 Kemal - "Again" (#11), Eddie X ft.
 Niki Haris - "This Time Baby" (#5), C+C Music Factory ft.
 Scarlett Santana - "Rain" (#8), Whitney Houston - "I Didn't Know My Own Strength" (#17), and Whitney Houston - "Million Dollar Bill" (#1).